Csedem0/Exploring-Access-to-Safe-and-Affordable-Drinking-Water/README.md

-## Exploring Access to Safe and Affordable Drinking Water – Part B
+## Exploring Access to Safe and Affordable Drinking Water 2

 This repository contains Part B of my ongoing project analyzing real-world data related to access to safe and affordable drinking water.
 After laying the foundation in Week 1, this phase focused on transforming raw data into analysis-ready information that can support meaningful insights.

 📌 Project Overview

-The goal of Week 2 was to take unstructured, inconsistent datasets and refine them using structured transformation techniques.
+The goal of Part B was to take unstructured, inconsistent datasets and refine them using structured transformation techniques.
 This meant going beyond surface-level cleaning to ensure the data was accurate, reliable, and ready for deeper exploration.

 This phase emphasized practical data preparation—the kind that underpins sound decision-making in real-world water accessibility challenges.